Saidpur Pilot High School

 Syllabus- Bangla Medium according to Dinajpur Education Board.
 Before Established of Dinajpur Education Board the school was under Rajshahi Education Board.

 History

 The school, in the center of Saidpur town, was established in 1906.
-It was set up by the government of British India for teaching English literature and science and named Saidpur High School.
-In the beginning, there was few students.
-From last time of 18th century, the school was running with only boys.
-In the 1906, the school academic building was expanded and more facilities were created to make it a full-fledged high school.
-The school is situated on 5 acre land in front of academic building the school has big play ground.

 Facilities

 The school has three academic buildings, an administrative building, and two hostels.
 There is a big field in the school arena and there's also a basketball court.
 Other facilities include mosque, workshop, auditorium, canteen, shaheed minar, and library.
 The school has a laboratories and a computer lab.

 Achievements

 Among schools under the Board of Intermediate and Secondary Education, Dinajpur, the school ranked first numerous times on Secondary School Certificate (SSC)in examination in British period.